Life on Campus

 Each major is assigned an academic advisor.
 If you don’t know who your advisor is, check with our departmental secretary, the fabulous Beth Koschel; she keeps a current list.
 This advisor can help you prepare a plan of study, help set your schedule, and help you to make sure that you have met the necessary requirements for graduation.

-Pre-register!
+See your advisor early!
 Each semester the Department sets aside time for you to meet with your advisor to plan your schedule for the next term.
 This happens just before the registration period.
 The official start date of registration is printed in the schedule book.
 You can access campus-wide Registration Information online.

 “Why do I have to take that class?”
 Study at the University level is all about understanding the world around us.
 Different disciplines go about explaining and exploring the natural and social world in different ways.
 For example, some fields explore human behavior scientifically while others explore human creativity.
 The faculty believe that a well-educated individual should be well grounded in the ways that various fields understand the world and go about posing and solving problems in the world.
 We also believe that there are certain skills that college graduates should have: writing, speaking, various types of logical reasoning, etc. As a result, each student must take a variety of classes from different disciplines.